letam/docker-django-react-starter-2023/README.md

 Now that you have your app ready to go, it's time to build something cool!
 If you want to learn more about Docker, Django and deploying a Django app here's a couple of free and paid resources.
-There's Google too!
+There's Google and ChatGPT too!

 ### Learn more about Docker and Django

 #### Official documentation

 - <https://docs.docker.com/>
 - <https://docs.djangoproject.com/en/4.1/>